-Usually, price floors are designed to provide a boost in income to the producers on the supply side, but in this case, it is to actually limit consumption from the demand side.
+Typically, price floors aim to increase income for producers on the supply side.
+However, in this instance, it is intended to limit demand-side consumption.

-The Common Agricultural Policy was introduced to Europe in 1957 under the Treaty of Rome.
-Its aim was to create stability in the agriculture markets where farmers were prone to fluctuations in supply due to droughts and other weather conditions.
-The policy supports the price of goods such as wheat, rice, beef, butter, and other dairy products – by purchasing them at a price floor.
-In other words, if the farmers can’t sell them, then the European government will buy them, thereby acting as a price floor.
+The Common Agricultural Policy (CAP) was introduced in Europe under the Treaty of Rome in 1957.
+Its main objective was to create stability in the agriculture markets, where farmers were often affected by fluctuations in supply due to weather conditions such as droughts.
+The policy aims to support the prices of goods such as wheat, rice, beef, butter, and dairy products by setting a price floor.
+This means that if the farmers cannot sell their products at the market price, the European government will purchase them, acting as a safety net.

 Price Ceiling vs Price Floor